tenphi/jcss/README.md

 Now you can use Javascript for CSS declaration, and all its power at your fingertips!

 You have no need to remember a lot of rules.
-JCSS uses the simple hierarchical declaration as the most of other CSS-preprocessors, but using of advanced features like mixins will be as easier as you know Javascript.
+JCSS uses the simple hierarchical declaration as the most of popular CSS-preprocessors (like LESS, Stylus, Sass), but using of advanced features like mixins will be as easier as you know Javascript.
 And I hope you know it well.

-Knowledge of the CoffeeScript can rise the usability of this library to the new level!
+Knowledge of the CoffeeScript can rise the usability of this library up to the new level!
 Because it's much more simple language for declarations, you know.
-But in spite of this all documentation wrote by Javascript.
+In spite of this, all documentation wrote by Javascript.

+## Warning

+I should warn you that using of this library is not necessary in most of the cases.
+I recommend you to use any other modern css-framework (that based on CSS instead of JS).
+Probably you could find some situations (as I did) where JCSS shows itself.
+Anyway, use it with caution.

 ## Getting started
 Install via NPM...